CarletonComputerScienceSociety/website/content/events/2025-2026/2025-06-29-trail-and-error.md

 background: "images/orientation2018-min.jpeg"
 publishdate: 2025-07-07
 ---
-This event is running every other weekend for the summer, starting on June 29th (weather permitting)
+This event is running every other weekend for the summer (weather permitting).
 ### Destination
 **Parliament Hill Loop** starting in front of the Fairmont Chateau Laurier.
 [Meeting spot](https://maps.app.goo.gl/vACH1CTCmMpDKADE6).